Arjan Konomi

-Arjan Konomi (born 19 February 1969) is an Albanian Television Opinionist, writer, journalist and political activist.
-He is known as the official commentator in the reality television shows Për'puthen and Big Brother on the national television Top Channel.
+Arjan Konomi (born 19 February 1969) is an Albanian television opinionist, writer, journalist and political activist.
+He is known as the official commentator in the reality television shows Për'puthen, Big Brother and Big Brother VIP – Fans' Club (season 5), on the national television Top Channel.

 Konomi served as Public Relations Advisor and Spokesperson for the former president of Albania Alfred Moisiu who led the nation from 2002 to 2007.

 Early life and education

 Konomi was born in the city of Vlorë, where he completed primary and secondary education.
 He later proceeded to University of Perugia where he studied at the Faculty of Political Science.